Area Rate Efficiency in Multi-Link Molecular Communications: Performance Evaluation

-We first concentrate on the \ac{CIR}s for default diffusion coefficient $D = 0.01\,\si{\square \meter \per \second}$.
+We first concentrate on the \ac{CIR}s for default diffusion coefficient $D = 6 \, \times 10^{-11} \,\si{\square \metre \per \second}$.
 From \Figure{graphic:evaluation:CIR_D_001}, we observe that for the desired transmitter \gls{TX0}, the proposed \ac{CIR} is in excellent agreement with the PBS results.
-Note that the sum in \eqref{eq:math_ir_general} simplifies for \gls{TX0} to the term $\gamma(1,\frac{\gls{SRX2}}{4 \gls{diffusion} t})$ as $r_{0}^2 = 0$ for \gls{TX0}.
-For $\ac{TX}_1$ and $\ac{TX}_{13}$, \Equation{eq:math_ir_general} deviates from the \ac{PBS} result for $k_{\mathrm{max}}=0$, but both match for $k_{\mathrm{max}}=1$, i.e., for truncating the infinite sum to two terms.
+For $\ac{TX}_1$ and $\ac{TX}_{13}$, \Equation{eq:math_ir_general} deviates from the \ac{PBS} result for $k_{\mathrm{max}}=0$, but both match for $k_{\mathrm{max}}=1$, i.e., for truncating the infinite sum to two terms\footnote{ We note that only for these results, which are based on severe truncation to $k_{\mathrm{max}}=0$ and $k_{\mathrm{max}}=1$, the truncation error factor is larger than $\eta = 10^{-6}$, while for all other results, which are based on $k_{\mathrm{max}}=20$, $\eta = 10^{-6}$ holds.}.
 The \ac{UCA} based \ac{CIR} deviates from the \ac{PBS} result, especially for $\ac{TX}_0$ and $\ac{TX}_1$.
 For $\ac{TX}_{13}$, the \ac{UCA} based \ac{CIR} approximates \Equation{eq:math_ir_general} well.
 In general, the expression for $\mathrm{CIR}_{\mathrm{UCA},i}$ is more compact than \Equation{eq:math_ir_general}, but less accurate.
-These observations are also valid for the \ac{CIR}s for $D = 0.1\,\si{\square \meter \per \second}$, which are shown in \Figure{graphic:evaluation:CIR_D_01}.
+These observations are also valid for the \ac{CIR}s for $D =6 \, \times 10^{-10} \,\si{\square \metre \per \second}$, which are shown in \Figure{graphic:evaluation:CIR_D_01}.
 Furthermore, by comparing \Figures{graphic:evaluation:CIR_D_001}{graphic:evaluation:CIR_D_01}, we observe that the deviation between $\mathrm{CIR}_{\mathrm{UCA},i}$ and the \ac{PBS} result is small for larger diffusion coefficients.
 For small \gls{diffusion}, the spread of the spatial distribution of the released molecules does not significantly change during molecule transport which is mainly determined by flow.
 As we assume a point release at the \ac{TX}, i.e., a spatially concentrated molecule distribution, the gradient of the molecule concentration within the receiver volume is large for small diffusion coefficients and contradicts the assumptions underlying the \ac{UCA} \cite{Jamali2019ChannelMF}.
 We observe that the peak \ac{CIR} value for \gls{TX0} decreases when \gls{diffusion} is increased, as in this case, molecules spread out more during propagation.
-Finally, we conclude that the derived expression for the \ac{CIR} in \eqref{eq:math_ir_general} is accurate and in perfect agreement with the results from \ac{PBS}.
-Hence, to get accurate results, it is sufficient to take into account only two terms in the infinite sum in \eqref{eq:math_ir_general} for the parameters considered in \Figures{graphic:evaluation:CIR_D_001}{graphic:evaluation:CIR_D_01}.
-Nevertheless, we use $k_{\mathrm{max}}=20$ for the analysis in \Section{eval:BER_ARE_Results}. \scaleSubsubsection
+Finally, we conclude that the derived expression for the \ac{CIR} in \eqref{eq:math_ir_general} is accurate and in perfect agreement with the ground truth results from PBSs shown in red color.
+Additionally, we observe a large similarity between the results obtained for cylindrical and spherical RXs, respectively.
+From this we conclude that our results on the exploitation of the spatial resource, shown in the following, generalize to systems with spherical RXs.
+Moreover, to get accurate results, visual examination suggests that it may be sufficient to take into account only two terms in the infinite sum in \eqref{eq:math_ir_general} for the parameters considered in \Figures{graphic:evaluation:CIR_D_001}{graphic:evaluation:CIR_D_01}.
+Nevertheless, we use $k_{\mathrm{max}}=20$ for the analysis in \Section{eval:BER_ARE_Results}, which \textit{mathematically} guarantees accuracy, cf. \Appendix{section:appendix:kmax_truncation}. \scaleSubsubsection